 And as staff are let go under the “last hired, first fired” standards—who do you think was last hired?
 I have already heard from young Black educators about not being invited back—the so called “non-elect letter.”
 So who is likely to pay the disproportionate costs there?
 More of the same won’t help us—and we heard answers in the community from educators.

 So again, I do not have a superpower—but I can predict with utmost accuracy that Black staff and Black families will bear a disproportionate burden, in the district righting itself—unless we organize.

 The Oakland we had, and the one we have now, will be a faint reminder unless we act.
 Our children will not have the skills to participate in the opportunities here.
 They will be priced out of housing, and without the skills, they will struggle.
 Life will be hard.
 Harder than it has to be.

-That said, we do have strong institutions, smart, committed and dedicated individuals and a rich history to draw on.
+That said, we do have strong institutions, as well as smart, committed and dedicated individuals and a rich history to draw on.
 And nothing has ever come to us without demand and struggle.
 For many of us individually and as a collective, we are defined by struggle.
 And there is no reason to imagine why that would change.